carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

 dpp8_sel
 ~~~~~~~~

-Selects which lane to pull data from, within a group of 8 lanes.
+Selects which lanes to pull data from, within a group of 8 lanes.
 This is a mandatory modifier.
 There is no default value.

 GFX10 only.

-The *dpp8_sel* modifier must specify exactly 8 values, each ranging from 0 to 7.
+The *dpp8_sel* modifier must specify exactly 8 values.
 First value selects which lane to read from to supply data into lane 0.
-Second value controls value for lane 1 and so on.
+Second value controls lane 1 and so on.

+Each value may be specified as either
+an :ref:`integer number<amdgpu_synid_integer_number>` or
+an :ref:`absolute expression<amdgpu_synid_absolute_expression>`.

     =============================================================== ===========================
     Syntax                                                          Description